Commercial Pilot Glider, Oral Prep

 Right-of-way order between glider, airplane, and balloon?

-- Glider, has right-of-way over airships, airplanes, rotorcraft
+- Glider, right-of-way over powered aircraft: airship, powered parachute, weight-shift-control, airplane, rotorcraft

-- Aircraft towing or refueling, has right-of-way over other engine-driven aircraft
+- Aircraft towing or refueling, right-of-way over all other powered (engine-driven) aircraft

 IX.Slow Flight and Stalls